 Why We Love It: This is one movie you can watch over and over again!
 McConaughey delivers the best performance in this comedic drama that is heartwarming and hilarious.
 It's a great feel-good movie that will leave you with a smile on your face, and we love that it shows how different people can perceive two very different realities of the same person based on their individual perceptions and interactions.

-The Gentlemen is a riveting gangster crime thriller directed by Guy Ritchie and is as quirky and twisted as most of his movies.
-The film is about Mickey Pearson (Matthew McConaughey), an American ex-pat in England looking to cash out of his highly profitable marijuana empire.
+The Gentlemen is a riveting gangster crime thriller directed by Guy Ritchie with his typical quirks.
+Mickey Pearson (Matthew McConaughey), an American ex-pat in England, wants to cash out of his highly profitable marijuana empire.
 Word spreads, and so do the schemes to take over his business.

 Matthew's Performance: McConaughey is a revelation in this movie.
 He effortlessly switches from a character you almost start to feel sorry for to someone who is intimidating and dangerous.

 Awards and Recognition: The Gentlemen has a rating of 75% on Rotten Tomatoes with an average score of 7.8 on IMDb.
-The film received mostly positive reviews from audiences, especially from fans of Ritchie's previous work like Snatch.
+The film received mostly positive reviews from audiences, especially from fans of Ritchie's previous work.

 Why We Love It: Matthew gives such a compelling performance in this gritty crime thriller that will keep you guessing until the very end.
 His character is fascinating to watch, and we love how he manages to switch gears so effortlessly throughout the movie.
 It's one of his best performances yet!

-Free State of Jones is a historical biographical drama about Newton Knight, an American soldier and medic.
+Free State of Jones tells the true story of Newton Knight, an American soldier, and medic.
 He became disillusioned with the Confederacy after firsthand witnessing some horrific acts by Confederate soldiers against the local population.
 He then started fighting for those in need, helping runaway slaves escape to freedom and protecting women from being raped.

-Matthew's Performance: McConaughey delivers one of his best performances yet as Newton Knight, whose character arc goes through many highs and lows throughout this movie.
+Matthew's Performance: McConaughey plays Newton Knight, whose character arc goes through many highs and lows throughout this movie.
 Matthew gives such a powerful performance you won't be able to take your eyes off him!
 We love how complex his character becomes over time, particularly when dealing with race relations during that era.